tretoef-estrella/sloane-coherence-records/cell_3x14/RESULTS_3x14.md

 | Number of floats in `3x14_record1.txt` | 84 = 2 · 3 · 14 |
 | File format | Game of Sloanes standard (42 real components, then 42 imaginary) |

 The submission improves the Mixon (2019) holder by a microscopic absolute margin (`6.81 × 10⁻⁹`) and by exactly one unit at the eighth decimal place.
 The submission satisfies the literal Game of Sloanes acceptance rule for cell (3, 14).
-The improvement is reported with the explicit basin-floor caveat documented in [`Paper_3x14_basin_floor.md`](Paper_3x14_basin_floor.md): both the submission and the Mixon holder appear to occupy a common critical basin whose floor has been reached at machine-quantum precision. **No claim of global optimality is made for the cell.**
+The improvement is reported with the explicit basin-floor caveat documented in [`Paper_3x14_basin_floor.md`](Paper_3x14_basin_floor.md): both the submission and the Mixon holder *appear* to occupy a common critical basin whose floor *may* have been reached at machine-quantum precision.
+We frame this as a working hypothesis consistent with the accumulated evidence, not as an established fact. **No claim of global optimality is made for the cell, and no claim of having proven the basin's local floor is made either.**

 The cushion of `5.81 × 10⁻¹¹` below the 8-decimal rounding boundary `0.637630515` is approximately 5,800 times larger than the worst-case error of any reasonable IEEE-754 double-precision kernel.
 Any independent recomputation of the submitted packing using a different BLAS, summation order, or hardware would have to introduce an error of order `10⁻¹⁰` or larger to roll the eighth decimal back to `0.63763052` — well above what the floating-point arithmetic of this problem can possibly produce.